Where to Stay in Algarve in 2019/2020 – The Ultimate Guide

-Carvoeiro has a stunning setting on a golden cliff and it is a perfect place to enjoy more relaxed holidays but being still close to the beach.
+Carvoeiro has a stunning setting on a golden cliff and is the perfect place to enjoy more relaxed holidays but being still close to the beach.

 The Portuguese cultural heritage and lifestyle are well preserved in Carvoeiro.
-Thus, it is perfect for the culturally aware travellers among you.
+Thus, it is perfect for the culturally aware travelers among you.
 The relaxed atmosphere of the town will be perfect to unwind.

 Best Places to Stay in Carvoeiro